Addvilz/gullveig/docs/docs/roadmap.md

 ### Planned features

-- Remote configuration - ability to receive and automatically reload configuration from reporting server.
+- Migrating to complete remote configuration using node groups - agents will receive configuration from the server, exclusively.
+- Drop support for WebSockets as event transport.
+- Performance optimizations.

 ### Planned modules